 - Skin sparing mastectomy

-If you will be undergoing any breast surgery, ask your physician if you should consult with breast reconstruction specialist or plastic surgeon beforehand.
+If you will be undergoing any breast surgery, ask your physician if you should consult with a plastic surgeon who specializes in breast reconstruction beforehand.

-Before surgery, you may be given chemotherapy to shrink the tumor ( neoadjuvant therapy ) and reduce the amount of tissue that needs to be removed.
-After surgery, you may be given radiation therapy, chemotherapy, or hormone therapy ( adjuvant therapy ) to destroy any remaining cancer cells.
+Before surgery, you may be given neoadjuvant therapy that may consist of hormonal therapy, targeted therapy, and/or chemotherapy to shrink the tumor to reduce the amount of tissue that needs to be removed at surgery.
+Following surgery, you may be given adjuvant therapy that may consist of hormonal therapy, targeted therapy, chemotherapy and/or radiation therapy, to destroy any remaining cancer cells.

-Breast-conserving surgery is a good option if the cancer is an early stage and is limited to a specific area of the breast.
+Breast-conserving surgery may be a good option for you if the cancer is an early stage and is limited to a specific area of the breast.
 Keep in mind that most patients undergoing breast-conserving surgery undergo radiation therapy afterward.

-However, your surgeon may recommend a mastectomy if any of the following conditions exist:
+However, a mastectomy may be a good option for you if any of the following conditions exist: